Transparent Path

 Grant in 2018

-ZestBio, Inc. is a biotechnology company based in Berkeley, California, founded in 2017.
-The company focuses on converting agricultural waste streams into valuable specialty chemicals.
-By utilizing innovative technologies, ZestBio extracts value from byproducts such as orange juice peel waste, sugar beet pulp, and grape pomace.
-Its product offerings include household cleaning ingredients, bio-based plastics, and vitamins, all derived from low-value, abundant fruit and vegetable byproducts.
-This approach not only promotes sustainability but also provides customers with renewable and eco-friendly products at competitive prices.
+ZestBio, Inc. is a biotechnology firm based in Berkeley, California, focused on converting agricultural waste streams into valuable specialty chemicals.
+Founded in 2017 by Ryan Protzko, Luke Latimer, and John Dueber, the company utilizes innovative technologies to extract greater value from byproducts such as orange juice peel waste, sugar beet pulp, and grape pomace.
+ZestBio's product offerings include household cleaning ingredients, bio-based plastics, and vitamins, all derived from low-value fruit and vegetable byproducts.
+By harnessing biological processes, ZestBio aims to provide renewable and eco-friendly products at competitive prices, contributing to a more sustainable approach to waste management and resource utilization.

 Secure Food Solutions